top of page

 Prospective PhD students

-Most PhD students are accepted through the Chemical Engineering program or through Genetics and Development, although Columbia PhD students from other programs are encouraged to reach out, such as MD/PhD students or students from the Biosciences, Physics, the Integrated Program, and other departments.
-The lab cannot accept students that are not already admitted to Columbia.
+Most PhD students are accepted through the Chemical Engineering program, through the Integrated Program in Cellular, Molecular, and Biomedical Studies, or through Genetics and Development, although Columbia PhD students from other programs are encouraged to reach out, such as MD/PhD students or students from the Biosciences, Physics, and Chemistry programs.
+The lab cannot consider students that are not already admitted to one of the graduate programs at Columbia.

 Undergraduate and masters students

-We are devoted to training Columbia undergraduate and masters students with a passion for interdisciplinary research in the realm of synthetic embryogenesis and biophysics.
-Undergraduate students in our lab typically run independent projects which gives them considerable exposure to research and so we expect our students to stay in the lab for a minimum of one and a half years.
+We are devoted to training Columbia undergraduate and masters students with a passion for interdisciplinary research in the realm of chemical and biological engineering, stem cell biology, and biophysics.
+Undergraduate students in our lab typically run independent projects which gives them considerable exposure to research and so we expect our students to stay in the lab for a minimum of two years.
 Some students have also spent their gap year after graduating as full time research assistants while preparing materials for graduate school applications.
-Columbia students interested in joining the lab should submit their CV and a short description why they are interested in the field and our lab.
+Columbia students interested in joining the lab should submit their CV and a short description why they are interested in the lab.

 We welcome inquiries from prospective undergraduate or graduate visiting students who wish to get hands-on research experience or perform part of their PhD in our lab, especially students from underrepresented backgrounds.
 The Simunovic lab participates in various summer programs at Columbia, such as the Amazon/SURE program.
 We encourage interested students to reach out.